eslint/rfcs/designs/2019-move-to-async-api/README.md

 This RFC adds a new class `ESLint`.
 It has almost the same methods as `CLIEngine`, but the return value of some methods are different.

-So, for now, `ESLint` class will be a tiny wrapper of `CLIEngine` that modifies the type of the return values.
+Initially the `ESLint` class will be a wrapper around `CLIEngine`, modifying return types.
+Later it can take on a more independent shape as `CLIEngine` gets more deprecated.

 #### § Constructor